 Lillian K. Stone Lecture.
-A new annual endowed lectureship has been created by the Stone family in honor of Lilian Stone, a long-time employee of the US Department of the Interior and early advocate for environmental impact assessment.
+A new annual endowed lectureship has been created by the Stone family in honor of Lillian K. Stone, a long-time employee of the US Department of the Interior and early advocate for environmental impact assessment.
 The lecture is shared between Department of Urban and Environmental Planning and the School of Law, and was held on Ocotober 20 of this year.
 Please click HERE to view a video about the establishment of the lectureship and the inaugural speaker, Kathryn Fuller, the Executive Director of the Smithsonian National Museum of Natural History.

 All-School Design Charrette, or simply “The Vortex”: While we are still deciding as a School, what will be the focus this year, the so-called “Vortex” will happen again this January.
 This is a chance for Planning students to work together on interdisciplinary teams, developing creative design solutions, focused on an important community issue or problem.
 Two years ago, 30 teams tackled the question of how to reconnect City and County residents to a segment of the Rivanna River, and last year the focus was on Highway 29N.

 Symposium /Exhibition: The Potential of Bamboo.
 Planning faculty member Suzanne Moomaw, along with faculty in the Architecture Department, will be organizing a symposium and exhibition exploring the potential role of bamboo as a new manufacturing sector and source of economic development.